-The 50,325 ha Borjomi-Kharagauli Wilderness is embedded in the Borjomi-Kharagauli National Park, Georgia.
-The Borjomi-Kharagauli National Park is the first national park and largest protected territory in Georgia, situated in the Lesser Caucasus, southwest to the nation’s capital of Tbilisi.
-It spans an area of 85,000 ha with total length of 95 km from west to east and a width between 3 and 18 km.
+The 50 325 ha Borjomi-Kharagauli Wilderness is embedded in the Borjomi-Kharagauli National Park, Georgia.
+The Borjomi-Kharagauli National Park is the first national park and largest protected arera in Georgia, situated in the Lesser Caucasus, southwest to the nation’s capital of Tbilisi.
+It spans an area of 85 000 ha with a total length of 95 km from west to east and a width between 3 and 18 km.

 Wilderness is an important element of the long-term vision of Borjomi-Kharagauli National Park.
 When the park was established, the Borjomi-Kharagauli Wilderness was already adopted as a fundamental element.
 The park is known as an outstanding Wilderness, which is successfully monitored by a committed management team.
 Borjomi-Kharagauli National Park is included on the list of 35 world priority ecoregions of the World Wide Fund for Nature (WWF) and on the list of 34 world hot spots of the International Union for Conservation of Nature (IUCN).

 European Wilderness Quality Standard Audit System

 The 50 325 ha Borjomi-Kharagauli Wilderness was audited and monitored in 2003, 2004, 2006 and in 2012 and meets the Platinum Wilderness Quality Standard.
 A European Wilderness Quality Standard Renewal-Audit is scheduled for 2022.

 - Wilderness Quality Standard: Platinum